locaal-ai/scoresight/docs/out_api.md

 2. Check the box labeled "Send out API requests to external services".
 3. Enter the URL where you want to send the data in the provided box.
-4. Select the encoding format for the data: JSON, XML, or CSV.
+4. Select the encoding format for the data: JSON (Full), Json (Simple key-value) XML, or CSV.

 ![alt text](image-30.png)